 “The flourishing orchid spreads out its fragrance”, Confucius

-While much of the research on orchid children seems to be focussed around the genetic code, and also on the role of poverty and other environmental vulnerabilities, nothing has been written about these personality characteristics and fibromyalgia.
-I have a hunch that will soon change as the prevalence of fibromyalgia accelerates in these difficult social and economic times.
-The brain research which Elaine Aron, Tom Boyce and others are undertaking can only lead to increased awareness of the plight of highly sensitive persons in a world gone awry.
+While much of the research on orchid children seems to be focused around the genetic code, and also on the role of poverty and other environmental vulnerabilities, nothing has been written about these personality characteristics and fibromyalgia.
+I have a hunch that will soon change as the prevalence of fibromyalgia accelerates in these difficult social and economic times and there are more demands for answers to this perplexing condition.